 After he was re-elected, Clinton used his first State of the Union address to propose comprehensive educational projects.
-He proposed voluntary national testing in fourth-grade reading as well as eighth-grade mathematics, and he proposed after-school teaching programs as well as a budget increase to finance 100,000 new teachers to reduce the size of school classes.
+He proposed voluntary national testing in fourth-grade reading as well as eighth-grade mathematics.
+He proposed after-school teaching programs as well as a budget increase to finance 100,000 new teachers to reduce the size of school classes.

 The years after the 1996 election, the Conservative party was battling against nationwide testing, as they believed that this was giving too much control and influence to the federal administration, despite the fact that the first President Bush had presented a comparable strategy only a few years before.

 Bill Clinton succeeded in gaining consent for a number of new, and pretty substantial, social educational programs that always had been the centerpiece of his wishes.
-He organized new tax credits for higher education of more than $30 billion, and actually this program turned the first two years of college into a middle-class entitlement.
+He organized new tax credits for higher education of more than $30 billion, and actually, this program turned the first two years of college into a middle-class entitlement.
 It was fantastic to see that by 1999, over a stunning ten million of the almost 14 million Americans that were eligible, had taken advantage of this specific program.
-Thanks to him, the projects as such educatetheusa.com and supporting people who want to get their GED are possible.